Frequently Asked Questions

 Q: Can GPR be used to locate unmarked grave sites?

 A: Yes, ground penetrating radar can be used to determine the location of unmarked graves for site planning purposes.
-While older grave sites can be harder to locate because of material deterioration, in most cases we can accurately map where these grave sites are found.
+We are able to locate most grave sites, even those that have experienced material decomposition.

 Q: Is GPRS able to distinguish between each type of underground utility which is located?